UPchieve/subway/README.md

 1. Navigate to this directory and run `mkdir mongo-volume` to create a directory for the MongoDB volume.
 1. Run `cp config.example.ts config.ts` to copy the default config as your own config.
 1. Run `docker-compose up` to launch the server.
-1. After any change: Run `docker-compose down --rmi all` to destry images and containers.
+1. After any change: Run `docker-compose down --rmi all` to destroy images and containers.
 Then run `docker-compose up` to see your changes.

 Note: the default command ran when starting the server will populate/refresh all seed data, so any data changes to seed data will be overwritten.